-Admission Requirements Admissions Office
+- Admission Requirements .....
+Office of Admissions - Course Offerings ...

-Course Offerings . .
 Department Offering Courses

-Degree Requirements Office of the Registrar
+- Degree Requirements......
+Office of the Registrar

-Fees and Tuition Business Services Office
+- Fees and Tuition ......
+Business Services Office

 Austin Peay State University provides the opportunity for students to increase their knowledge by providing programs of instruction in various disciplines by faculty, who in the opinion of the University, are trained and qualified for teaching at the college level.
 However, the acquisition of knowledge by any student is contingent upon the student's desire to learn and his or her application of appropriate study techniques to any course or program.
 Thus, Austin Peay State University must necessarily limit representation of student preparedness in any field of study to that competency demonstrated at that specific point in time at which appropriate academic measurements were taken to certify course or program completion.